vampiricwulf/tanoshiine/README.md

 * redis
 * ffmpeg 2.2+ if supporting WebM
 * pngquant 2.2.0+ if PNG thumbnails enabled
+* exiftool if you want to strip images of their exif (must be enabled in config)

 Optional npm deps for various features: